Zingxonping/BIGK_-LOGGER/README.md

 # BIGK_-LOGGER
-THANK YOU! for using BigK Logger THANK you for supporting me!!
+THANK YOU! for using BigK Logger and THANK you for supporting me!!